Transport and phase separation of active Brownian particles in fluctuating environments: Active Brownian particle with fluctuations

+We now relax the conditions of constant translational and rotational diffusivities.
+Specially, we consider a situation where the environment of the particle causes fluctuations affecting both, the motility and the diffusivities.

-Here, we relax the aforementioned condition by considering an ABP model whose characteristic parameters are not anymore constant.
-A justification of this case could be to consider a heterogeneous environment whose viscosity varies in space $\eta=\eta(\textbf{r})$.
-In such an environment, the diffusing particle experiences different viscosities while diffusing in the medium.
-Essentially in such a system, the particle would need a certain time to sample the existing heterogeneity.
-For the measurements with time laps longer than this time, one would recapture the conventional ABP model with (averaged) constant parameters.
-However, when the measurement time interval is shorter, the spatial variation of $\eta$ needs to be inserted in the equation of the motion of the particle.
+As a justification, we consider a heterogeneous environment whose viscosity varies in space, that is, $\eta=\eta(\textbf{r})$.
+In such an environment, the diffusing particle experiences different viscosities while discovering the medium.
+To 'sample' the heterogeneity, the particle needs a certain time.
+For measurements with time laps longer than this time, recovers the conventional ABP model with averaged, i.e. constant, parameters.
+However, when the measurement time interval is shorter, the spatial variation of $\eta$ needs to be taken into account in the equation of the motion of the particle.